 In 2010, Eric Swalwell was elected to the Dublin City Council.

-In September 2011, Eric Swalwell filed to run for Congress in California's 15th district.
+In September 2011, Eric Swalwell filed to run for Congress in California's 15th district and took a leave of absence from the Dublin City Council.

 In 2012, Eric Swalwell was elected to the U.S. House of Representatives, defeating Pete Stark.

-In March 2013, Swalwell led the writing of an open letter opposing a TSA policy allowing passengers to bring knives onto airplanes.
-He also supports same-sex marriage and is pro-choice.
+In March 2013, Eric Swalwell led the writing of an open letter to the Transportation Security Administration (TSA) opposing a new policy allowing passengers to bring knives onto airplanes.

-On June 18, 2013, Eric Swalwell posted a video of his vote against a bill to ban abortions after 20 weeks on Vine, leading to controversy.
+On June 18, 2013, Eric Swalwell used his mobile phone to record a video of his vote against a bill banning abortions after 20 weeks and uploaded it to Vine.
+This action spurred controversy.

-On December 12, 2013, Eric Swalwell introduced the Philippines Charitable Giving Assistance Act in the House.
+On December 12, 2013, Eric Swalwell introduced the Philippines Charitable Giving Assistance Act into the House to allow Americans to deduct charitable donations for Typhoon Haiyan relief from their 2013 taxes.

-In 2013, Eric Swalwell began serving as the U.S. representative from California's 15th congressional district until 2023.
+In 2013, Eric Swalwell began serving as the U.S. Representative for California's 15th congressional district.

 On March 25, 2014, President Barack Obama signed the Philippines Charitable Giving Assistance Act into law, a bill introduced by Eric Swalwell.